Outreach Monks

 • Verify pages are not cannibalising each other.
 If two pages on the same site target the same keyword, link building to both splits the authority signal.
 Consolidate or differentiate before building.

 • Check existing referring domain count per target page.
 A page with zero referring domains needs different expectations than a page with 40.
 Know the baseline before setting targets.
+Running a quick check through a backlink generator tool at the start of each campaign gives you a fast snapshot of what currently exists at both domain and page level before you commit to a targeting plan.

 2. Profile Audit